zmc0806/LoL-Battle-Forecasts-Gaming-Data-to-Predict-Wins-and-Losses/README.md

 - In-game statistics like total kills, dragons slain, barons taken, etc., as these are outcomes determined during the game.

 In summary, the goal is to build a binary classification model to predict whether a team will win or lose a LoL game, using pre-game data and evaluating the model primarily on accuracy, with a consideration for the F1-score if necessary.

+### Baseline Model Report

+#### Model Description
+The baseline model for predicting the outcome (win or lose) of a League of Legends (LoL) esports match is based on a Random Forest Classifier.
+This model was chosen for its robustness and ability to handle both linear and non-linear relationships.
+Random Forest is also less likely to overfit compared to some other models, making it a good choice for a baseline model.

+#### Features Used in the Model
+The model uses two features from the `team_data_cleaned` dataset:
+1. **firstherald**: Indicates whether the team secured the first Herald of the game.
+2. **firstdragon**: Indicates whether the team secured the first Dragon of the game.

+Both of these features are boolean (True/False), which in the context of this model, are treated as binary (1/0).
+Therefore, they are both nominal variables, representing distinct categories without any intrinsic ordering.

+#### Feature Encoding
+Given that the features are binary, no complex encoding was necessary.
+The boolean values were simply converted to integers (1 for True, 0 for False) to facilitate their use in the Random Forest model.
+This approach is straightforward and preserves the nature of the data.

+#### Model Performance
+The model's performance was evaluated on a held-out test set, representing 30% of the total dataset.
+The key metrics for evaluation were:
+- **Accuracy**: 57.72%
+- **Precision**: 54% (for class 0), 69% (for class 1)
+- **Recall**: 86% (for class 0), 31% (for class 1)
+- **F1-Score**: 67% (for class 0), 43% (for class 1)

+#### Assessment of the Model
+While the model demonstrates a reasonable ability to identify class 0 (loss), it struggles with class 1 (win), as indicated by the lower recall and F1-score for class 1.
+The overall accuracy of 57.72% is somewhat better than random guessing but is not particularly high for practical use.

+- **Strengths**: The model is simple and interpretable.
+It focuses on early-game indicators which are known to have some influence on the game's outcome.
+- **Limitations**: The chosen features may not have a strong enough relationship with the outcome by themselves.
+League of Legends games are complex and are likely influenced by a multitude of factors.

+#### Conclusion
+The current baseline model provides a starting point but is not yet "good" in terms of predictive performance.
+Its moderate accuracy and imbalanced precision and recall suggest that it is better at predicting losses than wins.
+To improve the model, it would be advisable to incorporate additional features that capture more aspects of the game, such as team composition, historical performance, or pre-game strategies.
+Further model tuning and exploration of different algorithms might also yield better results.